How to Choose Discreet, Ultra-Thin Pads for Bladder Leaks That Won't Show Under Clothes

 Absorbency is measured in milliliters (ml) or fluid ounces (oz).
 A general guideline: light liners handle approximately 50ml (3.5 tablespoons), moderate pads accommodate 135-245ml (9 tablespoons to 1 cup), and heavy to ultimate options range from 435ml to 760ml (1.8 to 3.1 cups).

-Knowing when to size up involves honest assessment of your leak patterns.
+Knowing when to size up involves an honest assessment of your leak patterns.
 If you're changing pads more than once every 2-3 hours during the day, or if you experience leaks despite wearing a pad, you likely need higher absorbency.
 Conversely, if your pad is barely damp after 4-6 hours of wear, you may be using more absorbency than necessary, which adds preventable bulk.

 The Attn: Grace Absorbency Ladder: